ManageIQ/manageiq-performance/README.md

 post](https://signalvnoise.com/posts/3091-pssst-your-rails-application-has-a-secret-to-tell-you)
 by Basecamp.
 This will write an `.info` file that will include the controller, action, path, status, and timers (total, views, and db) of the request.

+#### `ActiveRecordQueries`

+Also making use of `ActiveSupport::Notifications`, these currently log the following specifics in regards to the queries made by your application on a
+request:

+* Total number of sql queries made in during the request
+* Data about each query fired, which includes the following:
+  - SQL generated for the query
+  - Time taken for the query to be executed in the DB
+  - `params` passed into the query
+* Total number of rows returned
+* Number of rows returned per class

 #### `Stackprof`